Get started with the Data API

-You can interact with the Data API directly or through the clients.
+You can interact with the Data API through clients or directly through HTTP.

 • Python